Washington Report on Middle East Affairs, May 2012, Page 30

 The effects of the 2010 census are being felt in many congressional races this year, as states which gained or lost population had to reconfigure their congressional districts accordingly.
 This has resulted more than once in newly created districts where two incumbents battle for a single available seat.

-Such was the case in Ohio, where Democratic incumbents and frequent congressional allies Dennis Kucinich and Marcy Kaptur—both members of the Washington Report's 2010 Congressional Hall of Fame—vied to represent the state's new 9th congressional district, redrawn to include more of Kaptur's former district than Kucinich's.
+Such was the case in Ohio, where Democratic incumbents and frequent congressional allies Dennis Kucinich and Marcy Kaptur—both members of the Washington Report on Middle East Affairs,'s 2010 Congressional Hall of Fame—vied to represent the state's new 9th congressional district, redrawn to include more of Kaptur's former district than Kucinich's.
 Thus, while Kucinich raised $965,670 to Kaptur's $370,360, it is Kaptur, the number two Democrat on the powerful House Appropriations Committee, who won the March 6 primary.
 That Kucinich's voice and conscience will not be heard in the 113th Congress is a loss for all Americans.
 We fervently hope and trust that he will not depart the national stage, but instead heed popular demand and return to perform in a new role.

 Meanwhile, in California's new 30th congressional district, Rep. Howard "Even-before-I-was-a-Democrat-I-was-a-Zionist" Berman is running against fellow Democratic Rep. Brad Sherman.
 (Or, as the Jewish Journal banner reads, "Two Jews, One District.")
 Sherman was a member of our 2010 Congressional Hall of Shame; Berman barely missed the cut by casting only four instead of five negative votes.